rezanikfal/Tutorials/Agile.md

 Software features that are used by customers:
 <img src="./Pics/rule8020.png" width="550">
 - This 20% is the most valuable part of the software (__Often__ and __Always__ used)
-- Agile team should start the very frist 20% first.
+- Agile team should start the most valuable 20% first.
 - This would be part of the highest priority featured delivered in the very first sprint.

 ### Avoid PowerPoint